astropy/astropy/docs/development/releasing.rst

-One of the continuous integration tasks that should be run periodically is the updates to the IERS tables in ``astropy.utils.iers``, so check that the last run from this has been successfully run and that related pull requests have been merged (and back-ported if needed).
+One of the continuous integration tasks that should be run periodically is the updates to the IERS tables in ``astropy.utils.iers``, so check that the last run from this has been successfully run and that related pull requests have been merged (and backported if needed).
+You can also manually trigger it using its workflow dispatch option.

 You may also want to locally run the tests (with remote data on to ensure all of the tests actually run), using tox to do a thorough test in an isolated